vmoshchenok/planner/README.md

 Need to be [IntelliJ IDEA](https://www.jetbrains.com/idea/) installed

 # Run tests
-run the command $mvn surefire-report:report in the root of the project or run tests in the IDEA, they are here /planner/src/test/java/toDoTests
+run the command $ mvn surefire-report:report in the root of the project or run tests in the IDEA, they are here /planner/src/test/java/toDoTests

 #Test Results